himanshukadian/priceIQ/src/scraper/README.md

 - Controlled via `phase1_config.yaml` under `scraper.use_mock`
 - Reads predefined HTML files from the filesystem
 - Maps URLs to specific mock HTML files in `mocks/html/` directory
+- **Not all sites/products/categories will have mock HTML files.
+This is expected in a modular, category-aware system.**
 - Raises `FileNotFoundError` if mock HTML file doesn't exist
 - Raises `NotImplementedError` if real scraping is attempted